sap-tutorials/abap-core-development/tutorials/abap-dev-adt-mcp-server-tools/abap-dev-adt-mcp-server-tools.md

 author_profile: https://github.com/wwoehrle2024
 ---

-# Exercise: Enable the ADT MCP Server in ABAP Development Tools for VS Code 💎
+# Enable the ADT MCP Server in ABAP Development Tools for VS Code 💎

+## Overview
-In this tutorial, you will enable the **ADT MCP Server** that is built into **ABAP Development Tools for VS Code** and verify that the ADT MCP tools are available.
+In this tutorial, you will enable the **ADT MCP Server**, that is built into **ABAP Development Tools for VS Code**, and verify that the ADT MCP tools are available.

 The ADT MCP Server exposes ABAP development capabilities as **Model Context Protocol (MCP)** tools allowing you to create packages, to create transport requests, to generate complete RAP applications, activate objects, and more through natural language prompts.